donkirkby/chess-kit/docs/new_rules.md

 left-handed, black caddies.
 Caddies must be in one of the 8 squares directly surrounding the piece.

-If no black pieces have caddies or no white pieces have caddies at the start of the game, start at the kings and work your way down to the knights.
-If swapping a black and a white piece would make it so that there is at least one caddy pair of each colour, then make the swap and stop.

 You may move other pieces besides the two chosen piece types.
 This is often helpful if the chosen pieces have no neighbours.

-When you have found a path and counted the strokes, put your fist on the table to show that you're ready.
+When you **find** a path and count the strokes, put your fist on the table to show that you're ready.
 When all the players have a fist on the table or when the timer runs out, the planning phase ends.

-Now, everyone reveals their stroke count at the same time.
+Now, everyone **reveals** their stroke count at the same time.
 Bang your fist on the table as you count "one, two, three."
 As you say "three," everyone puts out a number of fingers to show how many strokes they need.
 The scorekeeper writes down everyone's strokes.
 If you think it's impossible, put out zero fingers.

-The player with the fewest strokes must now demonstrate the path.
+The player with the fewest strokes must now **demonstrate** the path.
 If some players are tied for fewest, start with the scorekeeper and go around to the left until you reach one of the tied players.
 That player must demonstrate.
 It can be helpful to start by placing coins under all the pieces that you're going to move, so you can reset if you get confused.

 Players should not be allowed to hesitate more than a few seconds while demonstrating.
-Be kind, especially to younger players, but you can't sit and try to solve it at this point.
+Be kind, especially to younger players, but they can't sit and try to solve it at this point.

 If the player can't demonstrate their path, then they get the maximum of all the